Fomus

 reads this it creates a separate note object for each note in the list.

-To process this file, use the fomus
+To process this file, use the fomus command as follows:

 (FOMUS filename &key value ...)